domgregori/winebuilder-affinity2/README.md

 # Dependencies
 `sudo apt update && sudo apt install git`

-I'm running on Debian 22
+I'm running on Ubuntu 22

 Also `docker`, `winetricks` are needed and can be installed with script
 <br/><br/>